 Satellites are rather faint, and they are much higher than planes.
 So they leave a very short trail on your frame.

 A trail from a meteor will only appear in a couple of frames at most.
 In the case of satellites, planes, and ISS, you will be able to track their path across multiple frames.
 This is regardless of the exposure time used.

-With these tips, you’ll have every chance of coming home with some great images.
+Following our tips on how to photograph a meteor shower, you’ll have every chance of coming home with some great images.

 Are you interested in learning more about sky photography?
 Check out our Shooting Skies eBook!